Abernethy Elementary School

 The data shows how Abernethy can improve air quality, reduce illness, and increase attendance

-Why aren't second air purifiers already in Abernethy classrooms that need them?
+Why aren't second air purifiers already in Abernethy classrooms?

 In our analysis that corrects gaps in PPS’s airflow report, we have fixed errors and calculated classroom airflows with air purifiers running at speeds teachers can actually use.